vegaprotocol/documentation/docs/concepts/trading-framework/fees-rewards.md

 [Set up a reward transfer](../../tutorials/transferring-assets.md): Choose an activity to reward and set up a one-off or recurring transfer to fund it.
 :::

-### Trading rewards metrics
+### Trading rewards dispatch metrics
 As rewards are distributed based on certain criteria, they need to be defined and measured.
-Each reward metric is calculated per party, once at the end of each epoch.
+Each reward dispatch metric is calculated per party, once at the end of each epoch.

 Rewards can be set up to pay those who receive fees (functioning like a 'bonus'), or those who create markets.

-Choosing a metric is a matter of transferring assets to the relevant account type, which then contributes to the reward pool for the metric.
+Choosing a dispatch metric is a matter of transferring assets to the relevant account type, which then contributes to the reward pool for the metric.

 #### Fee-based reward metrics
 Fee-based rewards metrics are designed to incentivise trading volume on a given market, and are dependent on how much a participant pays in fees.